pcwitz/jolt-scheduler/README.md

 ## Installation

+1. npm install
-1. npm start
+2. npm start
-2. runs on port 3030 (adjust in `bin/run.js` if necessary)
+3. runs on port 3030 (adjust in `bin/run.js` if necessary)